joerncodes/obsidian-expiring-notes/README.md

 ## Contributing

+I'm hoping to make Expiring Notes as awesome as possible, and I need your help to do it.
+Any issue opened here on GitHub is appreciated, whether it be a bug or a feature request.

-Any issue opened here on GitHub is appreciated.
-PRs are welcomed with open arms.
+If you want to take the time to do a PR, those are welcomed with open arms.